Lesson:

 TEACHING STYLE: Play, community building, interactive learning through Bible story telling, activities and song, help build a safe and fun environment for our Early Childhood kids to learn about God's love and His Word.
 Active learning connects individual stories to the broader "Big Picture" of God's redemptive story.
 As our littles have gotten older, the stories become longer, their interaction with the Gospel goes deeper, questions are asked and answered, vocabulary grows and Gospel seeds continue to be sown in their hearts.

-NEW! - EARLY CHILDHOOD VERSE - NEW!
+EARLY CHILDHOOD VERSE

 Directions: